whatever4711/rpi-cluster-demo/loadbalancing_with_haproxy/README.md

-HCL demo haproxy and webserver
+HCL Demo "Loadbalancing with Haproxy"
 --------------------------------
+- Login via SSH to the master node of your cluster.

-- Checkout "haproxy_loadbalancing_webserver_for_HA" https://github.com/hypriot/rpi-cluster-demo
+- Checkout this repository:

+  `git clone git@github.com:hypriot/rpi-cluster-demo.git`

-- Setup Haproxy, consul-template and registrator `docker-compose -f hcl-infrastructure.yml up -d`
+- Setup Haproxy, consul-template and Registrator:

+  `docker-compose -f hcl-infrastructure.yml up -d`

-- Set ENV variable for swarm
+- Set environment variables for Swarm:

   `export DOCKER_HOST=tcp://192.168.200.1:2378`

-- Start some webservers, distributed on cluster nodes `docker-compose -f hcl-applications.yml scale demo-hostnameonly=X` with `X` as the number of webservers
+- Start some webservers, distributed on cluster nodes:

+  `docker-compose -f hcl-applications.yml scale demo-hostnameonly=X`

+  with `X` as the number of webservers.
+Note that as of today the Docker daemon can only handle up to 30 containers on one Raspberry Pi by default.
+Thus `X` should be 30 times the number of your RPis at max.

 - Open browser at IP of master node and restart page.
-Every page should show a new website with a new hostname.
+Every page should show a new website with a new hostname because HAproxy is configured to follow the **round-robin** strategy for incoming HTTP requests.

-HCL demo haproxy and webserver and DB
+//TODO HCL Demo "Loadbalancing and HA with Haproxy and Crate.io"
 --------------------------------------

 - Checkout "haproxy_loadbalancing_webserver_for_HA" https://github.com/hypriot/rpi-cluster-demo